desmos-labs/desmos-contracts/docs/architecture/adr-005-social-tips-contract.md

 # Context
 Desmos based applications may want to leverage on the web3 features and one of the most popular one is for sure the possibility to tip users.
-Currently, it's very easy to send token to a user knowing is address, but it's more difficult to send tokens to a user knowing only his identity on a centralized application.
+Currently, it's very easy to send tokens to a user knowing is address, but it's more difficult to send tokens to a user knowing only his identity on a centralized application.

 ## Decision
 The idea here is to write a contract called `Social Tips`, that allows to send tokens to another user through their centralized application handle.
-Also, if the receiver haven't linked yet his centralized application handle this contract allow them to claim their tips later after having proved that they own such identity on the centralized application.
+Also, if the receiver haven't linked yet his centralized application handle to their Desmos profile, this contract allows them to claim their tips later after having proved that they own such identity on the centralized application.

 ## Specifications